Cybersecurity and Export Control

 In both cases, the prominence of cybersecurity is contributing to changes to the nature of risks and threats.
 Software now has the potential to cause as much damage as conventional weapons, or even more.
 Moreover, surveillance technology might be used by autocratic states to perpetrate human rights violations.
 For this reason, trade involving cybersecurity software is now becoming a focus of export controls.

 The transforming nature of security threats is leading to changes to the legal framework of state export control.
-For example, there was an amendment to Annex 1 the Council Regulation (EC) No 428/2009 (the ‘Dual-Use Regulation’) which came into force on 15 December 2018.
-One of the changes deals with the export of technology.
-The term technology was originally interpreted widely and included a broad set of products in the scope of export control.
-However, it was then decided to exclude both ‘vulnerability disclosures’ and ‘cyber incident responses’ from the legal definition of technology subject to export controls (remark 1 to 4E001).
-For this reason, the determination, notification or exchange of a ‘vulnerability disclosure’ to an individual or an organisation and the exchange of necessary information about a ‘cyber incident response,’ are excluded from the scope of export control.
+For example, there was an amendment to Annex 1 of the Council Regulation (EC) No 428/2009 (the Dual-use Regulation) which came into force on 31 December 2019.
+The European legislator adhered to its decision taken in 2018 to exclude both “vulnerability disclosures” and “cyber incident responses” from the legal definition of technology subject to export controls.
+The determination, notification or exchange of “vulnerability disclosure” to an individual or an organisation as well as the exchange of necessary information about a “cyber incident response” thus continue to be excluded from the scope of export control.

 The General Framework of Export Control

 In general, the export of goods is usually unrestricted.
 State export controls restrict this freedom and may either prohibit a transaction, require authorisation or impose reporting obligations for an export.
 An example of a prohibited transaction might be one involving a person or country subject to a trade ban.
 An exporter would need authorisation especially when the product is listed in Annex I of the Dual-use Regulation which sets out a list of dual-use items, or which is listed in the military export list.
 The characteristics of the product must match the requirements that are listed.